 For those in the Southern Hemisphere, the full moon’s arc across the sky is climbing higher with each successive month since December, and will continue to do so until the full moon nearest the June solstice.

-As seen from the Americas, the full moon on the night of May 15 is located in the direction of the constellation Libra.
-It glows southeast of Libra’s “surprise” star all night.
+As seen from the Americas, the full moon on the morning and evening of May 5 is located in the direction of the constellation Libra the Scales.
+It glows near Libra’s “surprise” star all night.
 That surprise star is the moderately bright Zubenelgenubi.
 Zubenelgenubi is a surprise star because people with keen eyesight see it as two stars, and binocular users readily catch its double star nature.
 Also, on the evening of May 5, the full moon lies close to the red star Antares in Scorpius the Scorpion.